saltstack/salt/doc/topics/topology/proxyminion/index.rst

 Here is an example proxytype used to interface to Juniper Networks devices that run the Junos operating system.
-Note the additional library requirements--most of the "hard part" of talking to these devices is handled by the jnpr.junos, jnpr.junos.utils and jnpr.junos.cfg modules.
+Note the additional library requirements--most of the "hard part" of talking to these devices is handled by the jnpr.junos, jnpr.junos.utils, and jnpr.junos.cfg modules.